North Korea–United States relations: Public opinion on North Korea

-During Donald Trump's presidency, he and North Korean leader Kim Jong-un have exchanged insults on numerous occasions.
-Trump often took to Twitter to talk about Kim Jong-un and the current North Korea situation.
+During Donald Trump's first presidency, he and North Korean leader Kim Jong Un exchanged insults on numerous occasions.
+Trump often took to Twitter to talk about Kim Jong Un and the current North Korea situation.
 The situation had seriously elevated, worrying many Americans.
 A portion of Americans (22%) thought that North Korea posed a serious threat to the United States, while 60% of Americans thought it was no threat at all.
-Many Americans have shown doubt and sometimes outright opposition to then-President Trump during the crisis.
+Many Americans showed doubt and sometimes outright opposition to then-President Trump during the crisis.
 A plurality of Americans believed Trump lacked the responsibility to handle the North Korea situation, and many had more trust in U.S. military leaders than they did in Trump.
 Still, many Americans seemed to be unsure on who they are more comfortable with handling the situation.
-Americans are still hesitant of military action, as a majority of Americans still oppose preemptive military intervention.
+Americans were still hesitant of military action, as a majority of Americans still oppose preemptive military intervention.
 Top people within the military and government see this situation escalating to military action, while some still have hope that peace is possible.
 Still, the U.S. continues to impose sanctions on North Korea.

 Q: How much do you trust Donald Trump to act responsibly in handling the situation involving North Korea – a great deal, a good amount, just some or not at all?

-Q: How much do you trust North Korean leader Kim Jong-un to act responsibly in handling the situation involving North Korea – a great deal, a good amount, just some or not at all?
+Q: How much do you trust North Korean leader Kim Jong Un to act responsibly in handling the situation involving North Korea – a great deal, a good amount, just some or not at all?

 Q: How much do you trust U.S. military leaders to act responsibly in handling the situation involving North Korea – a great deal, a good amount, just some or not at all?

 Q: To try to get North Korea to give up its nuclear weapons, would you support or oppose the U.S. offering North Korea financial incentives such as aid money, or more trade?

 Q: To try to get North Korea to give up its nuclear weapons, would you support or oppose the U.S. bombing North Korean military targets?

 Q: To try to get North Korea to give up its nuclear weapons, would you support or oppose the U.S. agreeing to stop conducting U.S. military exercises with South Korea?

 Q: In general, should the U.S. (launch a military strike on North Korea first, before it can attack America or U.S. allies) or should the U.S. (only attack North Korea if it attacks America or U.S. allies)?

 Q: If the U.S. launched a military strike on North Korea first, do you think it would or would not risk starting a larger war in East Asia?
 IF RISK: Do you think that would be a major risk; or a risk, but not major?